 Sales including, but not limited to, running a business out of a residence hall room or any type of solicitation in the halls is not permitted.
-Sales or fundraisers on campus have to get approval from the Office of Student Involvement and Leadership.
-Requests should be submitted to studentlife@sarahlawrence.edu at least two weeks prior to the proposed date of sale or fundraiser.
+Fundraisers on campus must get approval from the Office of Student Involvement and Leadership.
+Requests should be submitted via the Fundraiser Proposal Form on GryphonLink at least one week prior to the proposed date of fundraiser